-Many people are familiar with it: the musty, grassy or greasy odor that lingers in elder care facilities, grandparents’ homes and other similar places.
-Some people refer to it as “old-people smell,” and it is widely misunderstood in the United States.
+Many people are familiar with it: the musty, grassy or greasy odor that lingers in senior living facilities, grandparents’ homes and other similar places.
+Some people refer to it as “old person smell,” and it is widely misunderstood in the United States.

 What Causes Older Individuals to Smell Differently?

-Can You Get Rid of Nonenal?
+Can You Get Rid of Nonenal Smell?

-Just like traditional body odor, following a healthy lifestyle can help to minimize nonenal.
+Just like traditional body odor, following a healthy lifestyle can help to minimize 2-nonenal.
 This includes exercising regularly, avoiding stress, abstaining from smoking, drinking alcohol in moderation, eating a clean diet, drinking plenty of water and getting enough rest.

 One Japanese skincare brand claims to have found a botanical combination that does the trick: persimmon and green tea.
-The tannins in persimmon extract help to break down and wash away nonenal, and the antioxidants in Japanese green tea are believed to detoxify the skin and extend the deodorizing effects.
+The tannins in persimmon extract help to break down and wash away 2-nonenal, and the antioxidants in Japanese green tea are believed to detoxify the skin and extend deodorizing effects.
 The company offers this combination in many different forms, such as bar soap, body wash and even fabric spray.

 Elderly Bathing and Personal Hygiene